 States can still do all the things that attract headlines.
 They can expand Medicaid, add state subsidies, innovate with Section 1332 waivers.
 These things cost money, and value judgments come into play.
 Understanding and umpiring the Metalball game doesn’t really cost anything.
 It simply involves a commitment to improving markets by enforcing ACA rules, and it benefits insurers, consumers, medical providers, and the state’s economy.

 Fortunately, everything lines up nicely to make the solution easy and agreeable: The most meaningful measure is the one that should be reviewed.
-It is the most frequently abused measure.
+It is the most frequently abused measure and it is now receiving legal scrutiny.
 It is identifiable and correctable.
 Correction benefits all stakeholders, and appropriate action requires immaterial investment from states.

 Through the rate review process, states can take appropriate action that translates to real consumer value.
-Some states have already taken some of these steps and others are considering stricter 2021 guidance to ensure ACA compliance.
+Some states have taken proactive steps in 2021 steps in 2021 through legislation and regulation, and others are considering stricter 2022 guidance to ensure ACA compliance.
 Here are some suggestions to eliminate Metalball-induced premium differences.

 - Presume rationale consumer behavior – Mandate that issuers price Silver plans assuming 100% CSR 87/94% enrollment – This would eliminate inequities and prevent issuers from artificially manufacturing lower silver premiums by presuming some consumers choose (or exaggerating assumption) an overpriced silver plan (for 70/73% value) rather than an appropriately priced benefit plan at another metal level.
 Of course, this is self-fulfilling as expected migration out of silver plans has lagged due to aggressive silver pricing.
 As silver plans have historically attracted many consumers with aggressive pricing, the ease of auto-reenrollment has caused many consumers to not examine the implications of the confusing dynamics and passively make poor value decisions.
 In the process of appropriately aligning metal level pricing, states may also want to refocus consumer education efforts on the value dynamics of different metals.